dlejay/unschooling-friendly-countries/Countries/Switzerland/README.md

 # Unschooling in Switzerland

-Switzerland is a fedearl country in which cantons are responsible for homeschooling laws.
+Switzerland is a federal country in which cantons are responsible for homeschooling laws.

 ## List of cantons